-For 12th grade students, the most recently published NAEP results are from the 2000 assessments.
-Only 17% of 12th grade students performed at the proficient or higher level on the math assessment that year.
-This figure was only slightly higher than the previous two assessments in 1996 (16%) and 1992 (15%), but was significantly higher, in statistical terms, than the 12% reported proficient in 1990.
-Progress aside, it appears that very few students graduate from U.S. high schools with
+For 12th grade students, the most recently published NAEP results are from the 2000 assessments.8 Only 17% of 12th grade students performed at the proficient or higher level on the math assessment that year.9 This figure was only slightly higher than the previous two assessments in 1996 (16%) and 1992 (15%), but was significantly higher, in statistical terms, than the 12% reported proficient in 1990.
+Progress aside, it appears that very few students graduate from U.S. high schools with math skills considered adequate.
+More than half of all 12th grade students performed below even the basic level in each assessment year except 1996.

-&lt;sup>8 U.S. Department of Education, National Center for Education Statistics, The Nation's Report Card: Mathematics 2005, (NCES 2006-453), Oct.
+7 U.S. Department of Education, National Center for Education Statistics, The Nation's Report Card: Mathematics 2005, (NCES 2006-453), Oct.
 2005, p.
 3.

-&lt;sup>9 The reporting delay for the 2005 grade 12 math assessments is due, in part, to substantial changes made in the assessment framework, and will not include comparisons to results from previous years.
+8 The reporting delay for the 2005 grade 12 math assessments is due, in part, to substantial changes made in the assessment framework, and will not include comparisons to results from previous years.

-&lt;sup>10 U.S. Department of Education, National Center for Education Statistics, The Nation's Report Card: Mathematics 2000 (NCES 2001-517) Aug.
+9 U.S. Department of Education, National Center for Education Statistics, The Nation's Report Card: Mathematics 2000 (NCES 2001-517) Aug.
 2001, Figure B.